 To quote J.I.
-Packer:
+Packer, who passed away this past week:

 "In the New Testament, grace means God's love in action toward people who merited the opposite of love.
 Grace means God moving heaven and earth to save sinners who could not lift a finger to save themselves.
 Grace means God sending his only Son to the cross to descend into hell so that we guilty ones might be reconciled to God and received into heaven."